AndreaRose92/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Found a 500 error in the network tab of the DevTools, saw that the #create route had Toys.create instead of Toy.create

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Specified that the only thing being updated was toy.likes, increased by 1

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: added #destroy to the routes config file